 Talking on the phone while driving: In the Netherlands, anyone driving a vehicle is only allowed to talk on the phone using a hands-free device with external loudspeakers, otherwise a fine of 380 euros will be imposed as of 1 March 2023.

-Low emission zones: In the cities of Amsterdam, Arnhem, The Hague and Utrecht, trucks and diesel-powered cars or motorhomes are only allowed to enter the city if they can at least meet the Euro 4 exhaust emission standard.
-From 2025, the requirements are to be tightened in some cases.
+Low emission zones: In the cities of Amsterdam, Arnhem, The Hague and Utrecht, trucks and diesel-powered cars or motorhomes are only allowed to enter the city since 2025 if they can at least meet the Euro 5 exhaust emission standard.
 In Breda, Delft, Eindhoven, Haarlem, Leiden, Maastricht, Rijswijk, Rotterdam, `s-Hertogenbosch and Tilburg, the environmental zones have so far only applied to trucks over 3.5 t GVW.
 Registration or a special environmental badge is not necessary.

 Online Bookable